cyclops-ui/cyclops/CONTRIBUTING.md

 > ❗ **_ATTENTION_** ❗
 >
-> Cyclops has it's own [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) which you need to install into your cluster before trying to run Cyclops.
+> Cyclops has its own [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) which you need to install into your cluster before trying to run Cyclops.
-> You can install it with using the command bellow:
+> You can install it using the command below:
 >
-> ```
+> ```zsh
 > kubectl apply -f https://raw.githubusercontent.com/cyclops-ui/cyclops/main/install/CRDs/cyclops-module.yaml
 > ```